RodricBr/Bash-Professional/README.md

 10% 15% 20% 25% 30% 35% 40% 45% 50% 55%

 - List of percentages that are going up by 5, we use one brace expansion as a prefix to another.
+And we also have "%" sign as a suffix.
 ```

 <br>